From Your Guide — Leif Harbidge

 What makes this different from other fitness coaching?

-Most coaches sell surface tactics — strict macros, punishing workouts, trendy fads.
-I work from the inside out: the right kind of intensity (not chaos), hormones and metabolism on your side instead of fighting them, habit systems that produce real identity change, and strength that serves the life you actually live.
-The work fits your week — not the other way around.
+Most coaches sell surface tactics: strict macros, punishing workouts, trendy fads.
+I work from the inside out.
+The right kind of intensity instead of chaos.
+Hormones and metabolism on your side instead of fighting them.
+Habits that actually change who you are.
+Strength that serves the life you live.
+The work fits your week, not the other way around.

-I'm not super "fit" right now.
+I'm not in great shape right now.
 Will I feel out of place?

-No. Most people I work with are everyday men and women — moms, dads, busy professionals, farmers, faith-driven families.
+No. Most of the people I work with are everyday men and women.
+Moms, dads, busy professionals, parents trying to stay healthy as a household.
 Many come in feeling stuck, tired, or like they've tried everything.
 You don't need to be in shape to start.
 You just need to be ready for a different approach.

 Who do you work with?

 Men and women who want more than a quick fix.
-Often: women rebuilding after babies, burnout, or hormone issues · men who want to stay strong and capable for real life · parents trying to stay healthy as a household · people who care about values, simplicity, and doing life well.
+Often: women rebuilding after babies, burnout, or hormone changes · men who want to stay strong and capable for real life · couples and parents building a healthy household together · people who care about faith, family, simplicity, and doing life well.

 What's your coaching style like?

 Straightforward.
 Encouraging.
 Rooted in truth.
-I'm not a drill sergeant.
-I'm not a passive cheerleader.
+I'm not a drill sergeant and I'm not a passive cheerleader.
 I'm a guide.
 I'll give you clear direction, simple systems, and the mindset shifts that make the rest stick.
-I'll call you up — not call you out.
+I'll call you up, not call you out.

 Do you work with couples or families?

-Do I need to be super motivated to start?
+Do I need to be motivated to start?

-No. You need a system that works even when motivation fades.
-I help you build structure, routine, and accountability so you don't rely on willpower.
-The work is designed for busy people, real life, and messy seasons.
+No. You need a system that works even when motivation fades, because it always does.
+I help you build structure, routine, and accountability so you're not relying on willpower.
+The work is designed for busy people and messy seasons.
 You bring the willingness.
 I bring the plan.

-Two field manuals.
+Two playbooks.
 Both small.
-Both designed to be used.
-Pick the one that fits where you are right now — and start tonight.
+Both built to get used.
+Pick the one that fits where you are right now, and start this week.